deemp/normalizer-docs/README.md

 ## Processes

+### Releases

+- A scheduled message "Release Day!" is sent to the team Telegram chat every Wednesday at 10:00.
+- Danila makes a release by the evening this day.

 ### Proof team reports

+- A scheduled message is sent to the team Telegram chat every Wednesday at 20:00.
+- The message reminds about a meetings.
-- Danila sends a message to the team Telegram chat every Friday at 12:00.
-The message asks the proof team about their progress and provides a link to an issue for a report.
+- The message asks the proof team about their progress and provides a link to an issue for a report.
-  - Messages and issues are scheduled for every week till early August.
+  - Messages are scheduled and issues are created for every week till early August.
 Issues are available in the `objectionary/proof` repository ([link](https://github.com/objectionary/proof/issues?q=is%3Aissue+is%3Aclosed+%5Breport%5D)).
-- Nickolay, Anatoliy, Violetta reply.
+- Nickolay, Anatoliy, Violetta, Danila meet in Zoom.
-- Anatoliy writes a report in the linked issue.
+- After the meeting, Anatoliy writes a report in the linked issue.
-- At 18:00, Danila checks the issue and asks Anatoliy to add missing details.
+- Next day, Danila checks the report and asks to add missing details.

 ## Documents